Support for Carers

 'Caring' for someone covers lots of different tasks, like helping with a person's washing, dressing or eating, taking them to regular appointments or keeping them company when they feel lonely or anxious.

 Giving care and support to someone can have an impact on your life.
 It can affect your mental and physical health.
 You may feel tired, or find it hard to stay in employment or take part in social activities.

 Family Action provides a Young Carers Service that supports young Carers, aged 18 years and under, living in Maidenhead, Windsor and Ascot.

-If you think you are a young Carer, or you know of a young Carer who could do with some support please visit the Royal Borough of Windsor and Maidenhead's website here.
+If you think you are a young Carer, or you know of a young Carer who could do with some support please visit the Royal Borough of Windsor and Maidenhead's Carer's information page.